 Students need to get a Vulnerable Sector Screening through their local Police station.
 Toronto and York Region students can request a blank form signed by the college representative to fill in & submit to their local police station.

-If a signature is required for outlying regions, please submit the blank form to the RTI Coordinator including return address information.
+If a signature is required for outlying regions, please submit the blank form to the Resource Consulting Coordinator including return address information.

 The process can be lengthy and should be started 6 - 8 weeks prior to classes beginning.